Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 **ummmm okay hi. call me Skittles, TwoTime, Ryne or Hacklord. or call me nicknames/any other fictional characters i love nicknames ok**

+**i have a slight but odd typing quirk where i either say words funni or replace F with PH so if it's hard to understand me sorry !**

 **if i start teleporting or dissapearing 24/7 don't be questioning things. i havv laggy interneeet ok**

 **also i have severe bipolar disorder and people literally just existing CAN trigger me. so if i start telling you tooo stop shit do NOOOOTT!! questiom . ummm yah**